 There is nothing more delightful than sinking into a beautifully made bed, but there is also satisfaction in seeing one well made - which is why bed presentation is a key part of staging a home for sale.

-Half the reason good motel and hotel rooms are so appealing is the pleasure of sleeping in a lovely freshly made bed.
+Half the reason good motel and hotel rooms are so appealing is the attraction of a lovely freshly made bed.

-Presenting a house for sale also requires a nicely presented bedroom with the bed no doubt the main feature.
-As we've said before, it's about creating a look that potential buyers can imagine themselves in, or aspire to live in.
+Presenting a house for sale requires a nicely presented bedroom with the bed often the main feature.
+It's about creating a look that potential buyers can imagine themselves in, or aspire to live in.

-You may have drooled over beautiful pictures of luxurious beds in the past but never quite managed to pull off that look.
+You may have admired beautiful pictures of luxurious beds in the past but never quite managed to pull off that look.